imanabu/dcmWebMwlTestGen/README.md

 element level query is supported.
 (You are welcome to add those things.
 Just fork it.)
 Go ahead and specify them but they will be ignored.

-Only exception to that is that tt supports `?limit=number` so that you can pull 100's and 1000's of entries at a time, and it will be very quick to do so.
+One query parameter it supports is `?limit=number` so that you can generate specific number of entries at a time, and it will be very quick to do so.
 The default is set to 10.

 Example with Limit: `http://localhost:3000/api/studies?limit=1000`